SitecorePowerShell/Book/authoring-reports.md

 ![Updating report content](images/screenshots/reports-action-update-listview.png)

+In this case we're not closing the existing report but rather updating the list in place, all you need to do is send the new data to the `Update-ListView` command.

 #### UI Elements

 The `Show-ListView` command provides the *Hide* parameter to control visibility of the UI elements.